elberthcorniell/rock-paper-scissor-js/README.md

 [Live Demo Link](https://raw.githack.com/elberthcorniell/rock-paper-scissor-js/game-creation/dist/index.html)

-## Game descrption
+## Game description

 You will be in a big room with 3 guys.
-The will challenge you to roc, paper, scissors battles.
+The will challenge you to rock, paper, scissors battles.

 Every time you start a battle, the first one to win 3 rounds wins.
 If you loose, is Game Over.

 Be careful with last guy, Bob, he is the final boss and he can win just with 2 rounds.

+### How to play

+- Movement:
+⬆️ move up,
+⬇️ move down,
+⬅️ move left,
+➡️ move right

+- Selection:
+[ Space bar ]

+- Start a battle:
+Enemie will start the battle as soon as they see you.

+- Start game
+[ Enter ]

 ### How to earn points